Azure/azure-sdk-for-js/sdk/identity/identity/samples/ClientSideUserAuthentication.md

 main().then(console.log).catch((e) => console.error(e));
 ```

 Similarly to the `InteractiveBrowserCredential` the `DeviceCodeCredential` will also initiate the user interaction automatically as needed.
 To instantiate the `DeviceCodeCredential` the application must provide a callback which is called to display the device code along with details on how to authenticate to the user.
-By default, the full device code message will be printed to the console.
+By default, a message with a URL and a code will be presented to the user through the device's console.
+Once the user loads the given URL and enters the code, the authentication will be complete, and the user will be able to call into Azure services.